Recreational Level 2 Avalanche Course

 Watch Rescue at Cherry Bowl.

-Read Staying Alive in Avalanche Terrain by Bruce Tremper.
+Read Staying Alive in Avalanche Terrain by Bruce Tremper, 3rd edition.

-Ability to consistently find and excavate one victim with a beacon, buried one meter deep, in five minutes.
+Have the ability to consistently find and excavate one victim with a beacon, buried one meter deep, in less than five minutes.

 Attempt to find and excavate two victims with beacons, buried one meter deep, in seven minutes.